Purine Nucleoside Phosphorylase Deficiency Overview

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Eyal Grunebaum practices in Toronto, Canada.
-Grunebaum and is rated as a Distinguished expert by MediFind in the treatment of Purine Nucleoside Phosphorylase Deficiency.
-His top areas of expertise are Severe Combined Immunodeficiency (SCID), Adenosine Deaminase Deficiency, Purine Nucleoside Phosphorylase Deficiency, Primary Immunodeficiency (PID), and Bone Marrow Transplant.
+Chiara Azzari practices in Florence, Italy.
+Ms. Azzari is rated as a Distinguished expert by MediFind in the treatment of Purine Nucleoside Phosphorylase Deficiency.
+Her top areas of expertise are Primary Immunodeficiency (PID), Purine Nucleoside Phosphorylase Deficiency, Strep Throat, Bone Marrow Transplant, and Splenectomy.

 Summary: The purpose of this study is to understand the course of rare genetic disorders that affect the brain.
 This data is being analyzed to gain a better understanding of the progression of the rare neurodegenerative disorders and the effects of interventions.